 Alumni - from Disney CEO, Bob Iger, to a young alum who graduated only a few months ago - visit S'Park in person or via videoconference, offering advice and opportunities to network and speak confidently about issues in the communications field.
-Taught by Dean Diane Gayeski and other members of the faculty, the course ensures that students are aware of the resources and opportunities here in the Park School.
+Taught by members of the faculty, the course ensures that students are aware of the resources and opportunities here in the Park School.
 It also "sparks" their enthusiasm for big ideas and challenges in the field and and opens their eyes to areas of expertise and careers that they may never have imagined.

 Our Signature 1st Year Experience

 S'Park: Igniting Your Future in Communications, is a 1 credit course that accelerates students' transition from high school to functioning as informed, confident, culturally competent, and connected young communications professionals and scholars.

 Students learn about the issues, possibilities, and big ideas that are driving today's communications landscape.